Flexible working, off-shore resources, and virtual teams mean that today’s managers spend more time not sitting with their team members.

 This sounds very simple and is probably something you do most of the time anyway.
 However, it becomes more challenging in large and very dispersed teams where there are fewer time zone opportunities for overlapping hours in the working day.
 When you can’t get in touch with your team whenever you want to, you have to plan those little interactions and conversations more carefully.

 The benefit of doing it is that small issues can be resolved before they become bigger problems.
-You’ll hear about what is blocking them from making progress and can step in earlier to keep the work on a track.
+You’ll hear about what is blocking them from making progress and can step in earlier to keep the work on track.

 Use Online Tools